JudithLamb/Cluster-tracking/README.md

 ```

 ## Identifying clusters of patients from raw data
 The second clustering strategy used to identify clusters of patients relies on raw data.
 We used Kmeans that we applied directly on raw data, for each patient age.
-As in Kmeans the number of clusters must be specified *a priori* _test_, we determined the optimal number of clusters per age by calculating the silhouette score.
+As in Kmeans the number of clusters must be specified *a priori*, we determined the optimal number of clusters per age by calculating the silhouette score.